denevell/Natch-Android/README.md

 ## Backlog

-* User a lower resource hungry emulator in the docker container.
+* Use a lower resource hungry emulator in the docker container.
+* Think about using an event bus
+* Think about controllers as views
+* I should be able to add a thread subject and content
+* I should be able to see the thread subject and content in the list thread page

 ## Ice-box